stevearrants/stevearrants.github.io/_posts/2026-02-10-virtual-interviews.md

 # A Technical Writer's Guide to Virtual Interviews
-## A practical guide to virtual interviews for technical writers—from equipment checks to portfolio walkthroughs to handling the questions that throw you.
+## A practical guide to virtual interviews for technical writers

 ![virtual interview](../assets/img/virtual-interview.png)

 My friend Aiofe was laid off in November due to downsizing.
 She's been looking for a new technical writing and editing job since.
-She's smart, capable, but has been having trouble with virtual interviews.
-I did a mock interview with her and together, we came up with these recommendations.
+She's smart and capable, but has been having trouble with virtual interviews.
+I did a mock interview with her, and together, we came up with these recommendations.

 Virtual interviews can save time and sometimes get you immediate results.
 But virtual interviews have...issues.
 It can be hard to pick up on body language and nuance.
 And then there are technology problems that pop up.